Replace mechanical handling with the Billet picker and a robot:

 To feed the furnace, Colin Milas installed a robot with Pickit vision depositing the billets from their bin onto the infeed conveyor.
 The robot delivers a billet every 15 seconds, which is well within the requirements of the 30 second oven cycle times.

 Forges around the world depend on reliable feeding of their induction ovens.
 In the past decades, mechanical feeding automation was the only solution this industry could rely on.
 However, these mechanical billet feeders are bulky, loud, and expensive to maintain.
 Due to advancements in robotics and vision, as well as our dedicated approach to tackle the bin picking problem in forging, Pickit came up with a solution.
 By integrating the gripper and camera, robot cells became easy to install and perform their job.

-The Billet picker is an assembled End Of Arm Tooling (EOAT) integrated with our Pickit 3D vision system and billet-specific software for billet handling robotic applications.
+The Billet picker is an assembled End Of Arm Tool (EOAT) integrated with our Pickit 3D vision system and billet-specific software for robotic handling.
 You don’t have to choose between speed, accuracy, flexibility, and cost – The Billet picker ticks all the boxes.